sliday/100K-1M-in-10Y/README.md

 ## Contributing

-Help improve this guide:
+This guide is open source and welcomes contributions.
+Here's how you can help:

+### Ways to Contribute
-1. Keep it practical - no theory without practice
+1. Keep it practical
+   - No theory without practice
-2. Use the $100k portfolio as example
+   - Use the $100k portfolio as example
-3. Focus on risk management
+   - Focus on risk management
-4. Include specific steps and numbers
+   - Include specific steps and numbers
-5. Maintain simplicity and clarity
+   - Maintain simplicity and clarity

-Submit improvements if you:
+2. Improve Documentation
+   - Fix typos or unclear wording
+   - Add missing explanations
+   - Improve examples
-- Found errors or outdated info
+   - Update outdated information

+3. Share Experience
-- Tested strategies successfully
+   - Test strategies and report results
-- Have specific risk improvements
+   - Suggest risk improvements
-- Can simplify explanations
+   - Simplify complex concepts
+   - Add real-world examples

+### Contribution Process
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+### Pull Request Guidelines
+- Keep changes focused and atomic
+- Follow existing formatting
+- Add comments for complex parts
+- Update relevant documentation
+- Test all links and examples

+### Issue Reporting
+If you find a problem:
+1. Check existing issues first
+2. Use the issue template
+3. Include specific examples
+4. Suggest a fix if possible

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Important Disclaimer

-This is an educational resource, not financial advice.
-The investment strategy involves substantial risks:
-- Market volatility and potential losses
-- Technical vulnerabilities in crypto/DeFi
-- Regulatory changes
-- Platform/protocol risks
-- Tax law changes
+This guide involves substantial investment risks.
+Please read our complete [Risk Disclosure](chapters/disclaimer.md) before proceeding.

+Key points:
+- Educational resource only
+- No guaranteed returns
+- Multiple risk factors
+- Requires active management
-- Economic events
+- Consult professionals

-**Always do your own research and consult qualified professionals before investing.**
+**Always do your own research and understand the risks before investing.**